thi-ng/umbrella/README.md

 ## Community, contributing, getting help

-Join the (still new) [discussions here on Github](https://github.com/thi-ng/umbrella/discussions), get in touch via [Mastodon](https://mastodon.thi.ng/@toxi) or use the [issue tracker](https://github.com/thi-ng/umbrella/issues).
+Join the [discussions here on Github](https://github.com/thi-ng/umbrella/discussions), get in touch via [Mastodon](https://mastodon.thi.ng/@toxi) or use the [issue tracker](https://github.com/thi-ng/umbrella/issues).
 If you'd like to contribute in other ways, please first read [this document](./CONTRIBUTING.md).

-In general, we welcome contributions of all kinds (docs, examples, bug fixes, feature requests, financial contributions etc.).
-You can find a fairly detailed overview for contributors here:
+In general, we welcome contributions of all kinds (docs, examples, bug fixes, feature requests, [financial contributions](https://github.com/sponsors/postspectacular/) etc.).
+You can find a detailed overview for contributors here:
 [CONTRIBUTING.md](https://github.com/thi-ng/umbrella/blob/develop/CONTRIBUTING.md).

 **Note: The default branch for this repo is `develop` and all PRs should be